Short Synchronizing Words for Random Automata

 holds.
 However, this event was already excluded by the previous case $u_2=v_2$ for $r_2=0,s_2=i$.
 The case of $v_2$ appearing in $P$ is similar, as now we have that for some $j\in [[k]]$

 and this event was already excluded by the previous case $u_2=v_2$ for $i=0,r_2=j,s_2=0$.
 So our goal is to bound the probability of $\hE_1\cap \hF_1\cap \hE_2\cap \hE_3\cap \hF_3$. \begin{itemize}

 \item[-] $u_2\in \cE_{t_1}$.
 The probability of such event is $\tO(n^{-1/2})$.
 Since $\hE(2,1,2)$ is not determined by $\cE_{t_1}$ either $P$ or $Q$ is not revealed at time $t_1$.
-If $P$ is not determined, we can use Lemma~\ref{lemma:thread_short_cycle} and the random placement of $v_2$ as a $\sigma_2$-lower-record\footnote{ Recall that the probability that a uniform random permutation of fixed length at most $n$ has more than $\log(n)^2$ lower records is smaller than any polynomial.
-Therefore, the probability that a uniformly picked vertex in $[n]$ is a lower record on a given thread is $\tO(n^{-1})$.
-We will use this argument several times below.} at congruence $0$ in $P$, to get probability $\tO(n^{-3/2})$.
+If $P$ is not determined, we can use Lemma~\ref{lemma:thread_short_cycle} and the random placement of $v_2$ as a generalized $\sigma_2$-lower-record at congruence $0$ in $P$ (see Remark~\ref{rem:lower_record}), to get probability $\tO(n^{-3/2})$.
 Otherwise, $Q$ is not determined.
-Again, randomly placing $v_2$ as $\sigma_2$-lower-record at congruence $0$ in $P$, and using Lemma\ref{lemma:findpath2} to $Q$ gives the result.
+Again, randomly placing $v_2$ as a generalized $\sigma_2$-lower-record at congruence $0$ in $P$, and using Lemma~\ref{lemma:findpath2} to $Q$ gives the result.